Computing Isomorphisms between Products of Supersingular Elliptic Curves: Background

 \section{Background}

-For an elliptic curve $E$ over a field $F$, we denote by $\End(E)$ its ring of endomorphisms defined over $\overline F$, the algebraic closure of $F$.
-We also assume that the characteristic $p$ of finite fields is greater than $3$.
-For $p=2$ (resp. $p=3$), the algorithmic questions discussed in this paper are trivial since all supersingular elliptic curves over $\mathbb F_4$ (resp.~$\mathbb F_9$) are isomorphic.
+For an elliptic curve $E$ over a field $k$, we denote by $\End(E)$ its ring of endomorphisms defined over $\overline k$, the algebraic closure of $k$.
+We assume that the characteristic $p$ of finite fields is greater than $3$.
+For $p=2,3$, the algorithmic questions discussed in this paper are trivial since all supersingular elliptic curves are isomorphic.

 Throughout this paper, we use the formalism of group schemes to describe \emph{kernels} of (non-necessarily separable) isogenies, so that any nonzero isogeny (even if it is purely inseparable) has a non-trivial kernel.
 We refer to \cite{waterhouse1969abelian} for more details on this formalism.
 In particular, for an elliptic curve $E$ defined over $\overline{\F_p}$, there are bijections between proper left-ideals in $\End(E)$, finite group subschemes in $E$, and isogenies with domain $E$ up to post-composition by isomorphisms.
 This follows from the fact that all left-ideals in $\End(E)$ are \emph{kernel ideals}, see \cite[Thm.~3.15]{waterhouse1969abelian} for the cases where $\End(E)$ has rank $1$ or $4$, and \cite[Thm.~20.(a)]{kani2009products} for the CM-case.
 We also use the following convenient notation: given a finite subgroup scheme $K$ of an elliptic curve $E$, we let $E\to E/K$ denote the geometric quotient of $E$ by $K$, where $K$ acts by translation.
-Therefore, an elliptic $E'$ is isomorphic to $E/K$ if and only if there exists an isogeny $E\to E'$ whose kernel is $K$.
+Therefore, an elliptic curve $E'$ is isomorphic to $E/K$ if and only if there exists an isogeny $E\to E'$ whose kernel is $K$.
 We call the map $E\to E/K$ the canonical isogeny with kernel $K$.

-The main family of curves that we consider are \emph{maximal} elliptic curves over $\mathbb F_{p^2}$, i.e. elliptic curves whose number of rational points equals the Hasse-Weil upper bound. \begin{defi} Let $E$ be an elliptic curve over $\F_{p^2}$.
-We say that $E$ is \emph{maximal} when $\#E(\F_{p^2})=(p+1)^2$. \end{defi}
+Elliptic curves over $\mathbb F_{p^2}$ whose number of rational points equals the Hasse-Weil upper bound $(p+1)^2$ are called \emph{maximal}.

 \begin{remq} Any supersingular curve $E$ over a field $k$ of characteristic $p>0$ is $\overline k$-isomorphic to a curve defined over $\F_{p^2}$, see~\cite[Prop.~42.1.7]{QuatAlg}.
 Therefore, for computational purposes, it is convenient to consider supersingular curves defined over $\F_{p^2}$.
 Moreover any such curve is $\overline{\mathbb F_p}$-isomorphic to a maximal curve $E'$ (see~\cite[Lem.~4]{Deuring4People} and \cite[Prop.~5.1]{AbVarMax}), which has the convenient property that all endomorphisms and isogenies with domain $E$ are also defined over $\mathbb F_{p^2}$, see \cite[Lem.~5.7]{AbVarMax}. \end{remq}